madprops/awesome-setup/madwidgets/datetime/README.md

 Mouse events can be configured.

-Put this near the top
+Put this near the top:
 >local datetime = require("madwidgets/datetime/datetime")

 Add something similar to a wibar: